Inc-G/Q_learning_briscola/README.md

 The function the neural network tries to approximate sends a state-action pair (s,a) to the expectation of the discounted sum of the number of points I make.
 The math under the hood is very similar to the one above, I report below the salient steps.

-**TL;DR**: Q-learning with gamma = .8 and .9, and the reward being the number of points I win or lose at each hand.
+**TL;DR**: this is Q-learning with gamma = .8 and .9, and the reward being the number of points I win or lose at each hand.

 ![Alt text](https://github.com/Inc-G/deep_learning_briscola/blob/main/Bellman_eq.png?raw=true "Optional Title")